-All information contained in or disclosed by this document is considered proprietary by Sphere 3D Corp.
+All information contained in or disclosed by this document is considered proprietary by Overland Storage, Inc., a division of Sphere 3D Corp.
 By accepting this material the recipient agrees that this material and the information contained therein are held in confidence and in trust and will not be used, reproduced in whole or in part, nor its contents revealed to others, except to meet the purpose for which it was delivered.
-It is understood that no right is conveyed to reproduce or have reproduced any item herein disclosed without express permission from Sphere 3D Corp.
+It is understood that no right is conveyed to reproduce or have reproduced any item herein disclosed without express permission from Overland Storage, Inc.

-Sphere 3D Corp. provides this manual as is, without warranty of any kind, either expressed or implied, including, but not limited to, the implied warranties of merchantability and fitness for a particular purpose.
-Sphere 3D Corp. may make improvements or changes in the product(s) or programs described in this manual at any time.
+Overland Storage, Inc. provides this manual as is, without warranty of any kind, either expressed or implied, including, but not limited to, the implied warranties of merchantability and fitness for a particular purpose.
+Sphere 3D Corp. may make improvements or changes in the products or programs described in this manual at any time.
 These changes will be incorporated in new editions of this publication.

-Sphere 3D Corp. assumes no responsibility for the accuracy, completeness, sufficiency, or usefulness of this manual, nor for any problem that might arise from the use of the information in this manual.
+Overland Storage, Inc. assumes no responsibility for the accuracy, completeness, sufficiency, or usefulness of this manual, nor for any problem that might arise from the use of the information in this manual.